ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 layout: default
 nav_order: 24
 ---
-# Action Plan: Day 1
+# 22. Action Plan: Day 1

 ### [Previous Chapter](Z021_Design_Systems_EdTech.html)

-*Notice: This setup is designed for a year long (or semester long) class session taking place at a physical location for primary or secondary education.*
+*Notice: This setup is designed for a year-long (or semester-long) class session taking place at a physical location for primary or secondary education.*

 The very first day of a classroom setting.
-Depending on your timeframe, like if your entire curriculum is done in one day, what you need prepared may change.
+Depending on your timeframe, like if your entire curriculum is one day long, what you need prepared may change.

 *Ideally,* you'll have at least a few days to a week of preparation time to get ready for the class.
 If not, well, get what you can.

-**Here are some things I'd like to have (and/or know) by day 1.** I'm focusing bare essentials over “nice to haves” to balance preparedness with minimal cost and effort plus ability to address many situations:
+**Here are some things I'd like to have (and/or know) by day 1.** I'm focusing on the bare essentials over "nice to haves" to balance preparedness with minimal cost and effort, plus the ability to address many situations:
 - Facility access, like keys and scannable ID badge
 - Parking space, if you travel by car
 - Designated location(s) to teach on campus